Infinidat/infi.clickhouse_orm/docs/field_types.md

     engine = MergeTree('date', ('date',))
 ```

-:exclamation:**_LowCardinality field with inner array field is not supported.
-Use Array field with LowCardinality inner field as seen in the example._**
+Note: `LowCardinality` field with an inner array field is not supported.
+Use an `ArrayField` with a `LowCardinality` inner field as seen in the example.

 Creating custom field types
 ---------------------------